averbraeck/dsol/docs/1-getting-started/example-event.md

   private StreamInterface stream = new MersenneTwister(12);
 ```

 where 12 is the (fixed) seed of the RNG.
 The disadvantage of defining your own RNG is that the seed is not changed between replications, in case the model is ran multiple times to get a confidence interval for the output statistics such as the average time-in-queue or the average utilization of the server.
-Experiment management (see section 7) takes care of defining random streams that *are* (reproducibly) changed between replications.
+Experiment management (see section 6) takes care of defining random streams that *are* (reproducibly) changed between replications.

 !!!
 Note
     Proper experimentation with simulation models is all about reproducibility.
 So, we want some values to be random, but it should be reproducibly random.
 This means that if we run the model again, with the same seed settings, we should get exactly the same results.
 Only when these conditions are fulfilled, we can use the simulation to run a proper scientific experiment.
-Seed management for the RNGs is key in ensuring randomness *and* reprodicibility.
+Seed management for the RNGs is key in ensuring randomness *and* reproducibility.

 #### Stochastic distributions
 A model can define multiple stochastic distributions, by specifying the type of distribution, the parameters for the distribution, and the RNG to be used for drawing the random numbers.
 DSOL offers both continuous distributions such as Exponential, Triangular, Normal, Uniform, Weibull, Gamma, Beta, Lognormal, and discrete distributions such as Poisson, Discrete Uniform, Bernoulli, and Geometric.
 A distribution is a class that is instantiated, e.g., as follows for the inter-arrival distribution and the service time distribution: